Sale Save 50% for 3 months | Power your business with QuickBooks Claim nowBuy now

 However, one of the biggest challenges business owners face is dealing with late payments or sometimes even non-payment.
 Too often, clients can take days or even weeks to pay, which can put you in a compromising position if you’re strapped for cash.

-One way to mitigate this risk is by using the “due upon receipt” invoicing method.
-By requiring payment when the invoice is received, you help ensure you get paid immediately and avoid the hassle of chasing up outstanding payments.
-Use this guide to learn more about the pros and cons of invoices due upon receipt using the links below to navigate.
+One way to reduce this risk is by using the “due upon receipt” invoicing method.
+This method requires payment when the invoice is received, helping ensure you get paid immediately and avoid the hassle of chasing up outstanding payments.
+Use this guide to learn more about the pros and cons of invoices due upon receipt.

 Due upon receipt invoicing: when an invoice is due upon receipt, it means that payment must be rendered as soon as the invoice is received.
 Usually, payment due upon receipt means paying by the next business day at the latest.
 The purpose of this invoice payment term is to communicate to clients that you expect to be paid as soon as your goods or services are delivered.
 It is the next-best option to getting paid up front.